-If you, or someone you care for, are unable to carry out everyday tasks or lives safely at home without support, then there are ways that we can help.
-You will find more information on this page about ways to help you manage at home.
+If you, or someone you care for, are unable to carry out everyday tasks or live safely at home without support, then there are ways that we can help.

 Safety equipment and alarms

 The Telecare service can monitor you, a family member or someone you care for 24 hours a day alerting a response centre if a sensor detects any problems.
 Staff at the response centre will contact the person to check their safety.
 They will then respond appropriately - either providing reassurance or advice, or contacting a family member, mobile warden or emergency service.
 It is worth noting that the service can be installed in sheltered or extra care housing.

 Sensors are placed around the home on ceilings, doors and walls or may be worn by the service user in the form of a pendant, watch or belt.

 - sensors which can detect falls, movement, and bed or chair occupancy

 - epilepsy and enuresis sensors

 - medication reminders and pill dispensers

 - emergency pull cords